 4. Create your RV packing list

 Many RVers find it very helpful to list out the days and plan out their outfits and meals.
 This can help ensure they have enough clothes and food for the RV road trip.
-You don’t want to hit the road and discover that you only have two pairs of socks or underwear for a week-long RV trip.
+You don’t want to hit the road and discover you only have two pairs of underwear for a week-long RV trip.
 If you do, your first stop will likely be a local Walmart.